Straight Actors Who Nabbed Oscar Noms for LGBTQ+ Roles

 Straight People Who Earned Oscar Nominations in Queer Roles

 Gay, lesbian, bisexual, and transgender is gold!
 At least if you're talking about those statues handed out by the Academy of Motion Picture Arts and Sciences every spring.
-Of course, this rule also does not apply to openly queer actors, who, as Ian McKellen noted in 2016, have never taken home acting's top prize.
-With queer actors Kristen Stewart and Ariana DeBose nominated in acting categories, they could change that and take home gold, however not for queer roles this time around.
+Of course, this rule also does not apply to openly queer actors most of the time.

 Here's a list of straight actors who received Oscar nominations for playing LGBTQ+ characters.

 In 1940, Alfred Hitchcock directed Rebecca, a story of a self conscious bride who is tormented by the memory of her new husband's first wife.
 Judith Anderson earned an Oscar nod for playing Mrs. Danvers, the chilling and obsessive caretaker who may or may not have been in love with the deceased wife.

 George Sanders won an Oscar for best supporting actor for his turn as dandy theater critic Addison Dewitt in the classic All About Eve.
 Though never outright gay in the script, to many film scholars it's the otherness of being gay that he recognizes in Eve Harrington that causes the two to team up.

 Also nominated from All About Eve was Anne Baxter as the obsessive Eve Harrington.
 Whether the obsession Eve has for Margo Channing comes from a place of lust or insatiable ambition is up for debate.